ekinnee/SharpCAT/README.md

     Use this in place of flrig if desired.

+7. Maybe implement AGWPE?

-7. Implement the ability to run as a service.
+8. Implement the ability to run as a service.

-8. Implement CAT and CIV control.
+9. Implement CAT and CIV control.

     This will come with the first Icom radio implemented I figure.

-    I have an Icom 4100a and an 880H onhand.
+    I've switched radios, so I have a Yaesu FT991a, Baofeng BF-T1, WLN KD-C1, Baofeng UV-5x3, TH-D72a, FT-2DR and an D878UV.